jaouhary/jaouhary/README.md

 ### Hi there 👋

+- I am Software Engineer and an aspiring Cyber Security enthusiast currently living in Paris,France.

+- I want to contribute to open source projects and create educational content.

+- I am passionate about teaching people what I learned.
+So if you have a project involving teaching people new things, feel free to reach out.

 <!--
 **jaouhary/jaouhary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.